Hannan, Wuhan

-Hannan District (汉南区 (漢南區, Hànnán Qū)) is one of 13 urban districts of the prefecture-level city of Wuhan, the capital of Hubei Province, China.
+Hannan District (汉南区 (Hànnán Qū)) is one of 13 urban districts of the prefecture-level city of Wuhan, the capital of Hubei Province, China.
 It is the least-populous of Wuhan's districts, and is situated on the northern (left) bank of the Yangtze River.
 It borders the districts of Caidian to the north and Jiangxia to the east across the Yangtze, as well as the prefecture-level cities of Xianning and Jingzhou (for a sliver) to the south; it also borders the directly administered county-level city of Xiantao to the west.

 Geography

 Administrative districts

 In 2006, Dengnan Town (邓南镇) was made into Dengnan Subdistrict.
 Since this change, Hannan District has administered four subdistricts: